 Once you save an election, it will appear in a list on the right side of the page and can be edited or deleted.

-Once you have defined your elections, go to Settings > Political > Settings, Here is where you list the candidate's name as it will appear on the ballot, indicate party affiliation, and next election.
+Once you have defined your elections, go to Settings > Political > Settings.
+Here is where you select the candidate.

-The party drop-down menu depends on where you are located.
+2. Next, indicate party affiliation.
+The party dropdown menu depends on where you are located.
 There is an FAQ describing location-based party support.
 Remember to set your country in Settings > Contact.

 Guidelines for using donation maximum per cycle:

-- Define the "Donation maximum per cycle" in Political > Settings
+- Select "Next election" and define the "Donation maximum per cycle" in Political > Settings.

 - Do not enter a maximum donation amount when creating a new donation page - it will be set automatically based on which election you are in.